TerezaAlmeida/Raidiam-Technical-Task/README.md

    - Generate JWT Accounts
    - All Accounts*
    - Specific Accounts*
- 9. *The automated test scripts for these requests are in the Tests tab below the API endpoint address.
+ 9. *The automated test scripts for these requests are in the Tests or Scripts tab below the API endpoint address.
  10. *After running the requests the Test Results tab is in the response section.